visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 When you pass data to a Silo_ function, you also must pass a flag that tells Silo_ how to interpret the data stored in your data array.
 For example, if you have single precision floating point data then you would tell Silo_ to traverse the data as such using the ``DB_FLOAT`` type flag in the function call to ``DBPutQuadvar1``.
 Many of the functions in the Silo_ library require a type flag to indicate the type of data being passed to Silo_.
-In fact, even the functions to write mesh coordinates can accept different data types.
+In fact, even the functions to write mesh coordinates can accept different datatypes.
 This means that you can use double-precision to specify your mesh coordinates, which can be immensely useful when dealing with very large or very small objects.